-According to Berkowitz (2008), "there are many symptoms concerning diabetes that are noticeable in daily living that should get attention by a physician."
+According to Berkowitz (2008), "there are many symptoms concerning diabetes that is noticeable in daily living that should get attention from a physician."
 One of the symptoms includes constant thirst and frequent urination.
 "When your kidneys cannot filter and absorb excess blood sugar, you become dehydrated, so you drink more (and urinate more).
 Drinking a lot and still being thirsty are pretty big signs."
 Other symptoms of diabetes include weight loss and fatigue.
 Berkowitz (2008) stated that "Without insulin, sugar from food cannot reach cells, so muscle and fat stores shrink.
 That can make you tired and irritable.
 If you are not performing at your peak, something is wrong."

-Berkowitz (2008) stated blurred vision and tingling sensations in the limbs may be signs of diabetes.
+Berkowitz (2008) stated the blurred vision and tingling sensations in the limbs might be signs of diabetes.
 Later stages of Diabetes may cause the loss of limbs.
 "High glucose levels in the blood can damage the blood vessels in the retina.
 If left untreated, this can cause dark spots, flashing lights, and eventually, blindness.
 High blood sugar damages capillaries that nourish nerves, especially in the feet, hands, and penis.
 The poor blood flow causes a tingling sensation."

-Symptoms that occur during physical activity are dizziness, light headed feeling, and shaking.
+Symptoms that occur during physical activity are dizziness, light-headed feeling, and shaking.
 These are warnings that are telling the athlete to get some insulin in their body and take a rest.
 (Berkowitz 2008).

 Controlling Blood Sugar Levels

-There are numerous ways to prevent fluctuations of insulin levels.
+There are numerous ways to prevent fluctuations in insulin levels.
 Rest may be the most important.
-Knowing how much time to rest is difficult to determine, but keeping blood sugars regulated is crucial.
-Waiting a few minutes after levels are back to normal is important to facilitate insulin stability.
+Knowing how much time to rest is difficult to determine but keeping blood sugars regulated is crucial.
+Waiting a few minutes after levels are back to normal is essential to facilitate insulin stability.
 For teams that include athletes with diabetes glucose tablets and PowerAde should be available at athletic events.
 Diabetic athletes will most likely have decreased insulin levels from physical activity; which causes a demand for PowerAde and glucose tablets.
 The glucose tablets and PowerAde will assist in the process of normalizing insulin levels.
 Ingesting large quantities of fluids may change insulin levels for some.
 Fixing insulin fluctuations due to physical activity takes time and patience.
-As an Athletic Trainer, staying calm and in control is a major positive reinforcement.
+As an Athletic Trainer, staying calm and in control is positive reinforcement.
 When insulin fluctuations occur, the athlete with diabetes is usually uptight and nervous.
-Being around someone that is reassuring and positive will assist the athlete with diabetes with the needed adjustments to insulin.
+Being around someone reassuring and positive will assist the athlete with diabetes with the needed adjustments to insulin.

 Managing Blood Sugar Problems

-Stewart & Getsinger (2008), an Exercise Physiologist from the Decatur Memorial Hospital Wellness Centre, emphasized that "cardiovascular and resistance training go hand in hand, and those with diabetes can reap benefits such as weight control, heart health, and improved blood sugar when they participate in an exercise program with doctor's approval."
+Stewart & Getsinger (2008), and Exercise Physiologist from the Decatur Memorial Hospital Wellness Centre, emphasized that "cardiovascular and resistance training goes hand in hand, and those with diabetes can reap benefits such as weight control, heart health, and improved blood sugar when they participate in an exercise program with doctor's approval."
 "The heart is a muscle, and like all muscles, if we don't train it or if we do not use it, it will become weak," Stewart & Getsinger (2008) said, emphasizing the importance of cardiovascular health in diabetes control.

-Athletes that have been diagnosed with diabetes may have dilemmas where their blood sugar level fluctuations during practices and games.
+Athletes that have been diagnosed with diabetes may have dilemmas where their blood sugar level fluctuates during practices and games.
 Considerations for athletes with insulin concerns range from exercise rehabilitation to the use of an automatic insulin pump.
 The automatic insulin pump is a small battery-operated device about the size of a pager.
 The pump continuously delivers small doses of insulin into the body and can be conveniently clipped to a belt, waistband, or carried in a pocket.
-Many athletes have taken the advantage of using this device to assist with insulin control.
+Many athletes have taken advantage of using this device to assist with insulin control.
 Sherr & William (2008) at Yale University believes that using the pump may improve insulin control.
 Using the insulin pump during rough physical activity, such as playing football is not safe considering that a needle is stuck in the side of your abdomen.
 The insulin pump assists in the process of insulin regulation before and after practices to maintain desired insulin levels.
 Frequently checking insulin levels while the athlete is participating in practice or games is a requirement to prevent further injuries.
 The automatic insulin pump has many features and positive aspects that would benefit most diabetics.
-Below are some of the some of the conditions where an insulin pump should be used according to Sherr & William (2008).
+Below are some of the conditions where an insulin pump should be used, according to Sherr & William (2008).